Foliage, festivals, and Thanksgiving: there are plenty of reasons to plan a vacation to one of the best places to visit in November in the USA!

 The cliffs range from zero to 4,000 feet above the Columbia River raging at the bottom of the canyon, which makes for stunning views, hikes, and waterfalls.

-November is a great time to visit Columbia River Gorge because it’s less crowded and the area is dotted with beautiful foliage.
+November is a great time to visit the Columbia River Gorge because it’s less crowded than in the peak summer months, and the area is dotted with beautiful foliage.

 From there, head about 10 minutes to Latourell Falls and the famous Multnomah Falls.